kanamoore/python-challenge/README.md

 ## PyPoll
 Vote-Counting

-In this challenge, you are tasked with helping a small, rural town modernize its vote-counting process.
-(Up until now, Uncle Cleetus had been trustfully tallying them one-by-one, but unfortunately, his concentration isn't what it used to be.)
+In this challenge, my task is to help a small, rural town modernize its vote-counting process.

-You will be give a set of poll data called election_data.csv.
+I was given a set of poll data called election_data.csv.
 The dataset is composed of three columns: Voter ID, County, and Candidate.
-Your task is to create a Python script that analyzes the votes and calculates each of the following:
+My task is to create a Python script that analyzes the votes and calculates each of the following:

-The total number of votes cast
+* The total number of votes cast

-A complete list of candidates who received votes
+* A complete list of candidates who received votes

-The percentage of votes each candidate won
+* The percentage of votes each candidate won

-The total number of votes each candidate won
+* The total number of votes each candidate won

-The winner of the election based on popular vote.
+* The winner of the election based on popular vote.

-As an example, your analysis should look similar to the one below:
+This is the result after running a script.

 Election Results
 -------------------------